ferrous26/rspec-pride/README.markdown

 ## Tests

 The tests are a lie!
-They don't test rspec-pride, they just produce enough output so that I can visually verify that everything is working.
+They don't test rspec-pride directly, they just produce enough output so that you can visually verify that everything is working.
+This was much faster than writing actual tests and works just as well in this case.

 ## Contributing to Rspec-pride